 What is a life insurance rider?

-When you purchase life insurance, you purchase a policy.
-However, that policy may need some customization for your particular needs and wants.
-Life insurance riders are additional options that help you increase your coverage and/or add additional benefits, such as living benefits.
-Not all people purchase riders, but it’s a nice option to have.
+Life insurance riders allow customization for your particular needs and wants.
+Riders are additional options that help you increase your coverage and/or add additional benefits, such as living benefits.

 This life insurance rider option is available for term life insurance.
 Close to all term policies come with a free conversion option.
 Basically, you can convert all or a portion of your term life insurance to a permanent policy (think Universal Life).
 There is no proof of insurability (i.e. no medical exam or health questions).
 Your policy is simply converted based on your current age and the rate class you originally qualified for.
 You must convert before the end of your term or by age 70, whichever comes first.